et-com/etcom/lessons/github/jekyll.md

 ## Why use Jekyll?

 Jekyll allows you to write posts and pages in Markdown as well as other text formats (like HTML or Liquid).
 Which can make writing a lot easier.
-Also, Jekyll builds your static site, that means you don't have to worry about databases, a cms, dealing with comments - you can just write and publish.
+Also, Jekyll builds your static site, which means you don't have to worry about databases, a cms, and dealing with comments - you can just write and publish.

 ## Setting up Jekyll